expo/expo/packages/expo-splash-screen/README.md

 ### Built-in splash screen image resize modes

-`expo-splash-screen` is shipped with built-in feature for taking care of proper displaying your splash screen image.
-You can use following the resize modes to obtain behavior as if using React Native `<Image>` component's `resizeMode` style.
+`expo-splash-screen` contains a built-in feature for taking care of properly displaying your splash screen image.
+You can use the following resize modes to obtain behavior as if you were using the React Native `<Image>` component's `resizeMode` style.

 #### `CONTAIN` resize mode

-Scale the image uniformly (maintain the image's aspect ratio) so that both dimensions (width and height) of the image will be equal to or less than the corresponding dimension of the device's screen.
+Scale the image uniformly (maintaining the image's aspect ratio) so that both dimensions the width and height of the image will be equal to or less than the corresponding dimension of the device's screen.

 | Android                                                   | iOS                                                        |
 |-----------------------------------------------------------|------------------------------------------------------------|